 Talking with Other Medical Professionals

 A medical assistant needs good communication skills to work with colleagues, physicians, and other medical professionals.
-The MA should be a good listener and pick up on any non-verbal body language to better understand the situation.
+The medical assistant should be a good listener and pick up on any non-verbal body language to better understand the situation.

 Body language often tells a different story than the actual words a medical professional may say.
 Medical assistants will want to be clear, concise, respectful, and friendly with patients and colleagues.
 They should show confidence to make people comfortable with a situation.
 Good communication is an essential skill for a successful medical assistant.